IACR/conference-template/installation.md

 This creates a copy of the files for the site in your current directory.
 All files in the /www subdirectory should be moved to location where your web server will serve the content from.
 We’ll call that directory WebHome.
 Once you move the files to the subdirectory WebHome, you should cd there.

 Verify that the web server is serving from there by visiting the appropriate URL in your browser.
-You should see the CRYPTO 2017 website.
+You should see the conference demo website.
 Once you’ve verified it’s serving correctly, you can begin to edit the relevant files.

 ___